-- 6.1.1 Grievance.
-The term "Grievance" shall mean a complaint by a Teacher covered by this Agreement as set forth in Section 2.1, that there has been a violation or misinterpretation of an express provision of this Agreement.
-Notwithstanding the foregoing, a Grievance shall not include any matter where: (1) the method of review is prescribed by law (for example, Teacher status, non-renewal or reduction in force); or (2) the Board is without authority to act. - 6.1.2 Grievant.
-The term "Grievant" shall mean a Teacher who has filed a written Grievance bearing the Teacher's signature. - 6.1.3 Superintendent.
+6.1.1 Grievance.
+The term "Grievance" shall mean a complaint by a Teacher or subgroup of Teachers covered by this Agreement as set forth in Section 2.1, that there has been a violation or misinterpretation of an express provision of this Agreement.
+Notwithstanding the foregoing, a Grievance shall not include any matter where: (1) the method of review is prescribed by law (for example, Teacher status, non-renewal or reduction in force); or (2) the Board is without authority to act.

+6.1.2 Grievant.
+The term "Grievant" shall mean a Teacher or subgroup of Teachers who have filed a written Grievance bearing the Teacher(s) signature(s).
+Where a Grievance affects a subgroup of Teachers, the Association may assert the Grievance on behalf of all affected Teachers.

+6.1.3 Superintendent.
 The term "Superintendent" shall include any person designated by the Superintendent to act as an official representative.